WaleyChen/llms-text/README.md

    - Follow the install instructions at https://guides.rubyonrails.org/install_ruby_on_rails.html
 2. PostgreSQL 15.14
    - Use Homebrew to install via `brew install postgresql@15`
-3. Anthropic & OpenAI API Keys (Optional)
+3. Anthropic & OpenAI API Keys (Optional for LLM generation)
    - Sign up and get an Anthropic API Key at https://platform.claude.com/settings/keys
    - Sign up and get an OpenAI API Key at https://platform.openai.com/api-keys